Methodology

 Remaining Tax Burden

-Estate Or Inheritance Tax (Yes or No)
+Estate or Inheritance Tax

 Recently Legislated Tax Changes

-Debt Service As A Share Of Tax Revenue
+Debt Service as a Share of Tax Revenue

-Public Employees Per 10,000 Residents
+Public Employees per 10,000 Residents

 State Minimum Wage

 This variable indicates minimum wage enforced on a state-by-state basis.
 If a state does not have a minimum wage, we use the federal minimum wage floor of $7.25 per hour.
-This information comes from the U.S. Department of Labor, as of January 1, 2022.
+This information comes from the U.S. Department of Labor, as of January 1, 2025.

 Workers’ Compensation Costs

-Right-to-Work State (Yes or No)
+Right-to-Work State

-Tax or Expenditure Limit
+Tax and Expenditure Limits

 Gross Domestic Product Growth